ant-design/ant-design/components/table/index.en-US.md

 ### How to handle fixed column display over the mask layout?

 Fixed column use `z-index` to make it over other columns.
 You will find sometime fixed columns also over your mask layout.
 You can set `z-index` on your mask layout to resolve.

+### How to custom render Table Checkbox（For example, adding Tooltip）?

+Since `4.1.0`, You can use [`rowSelection.renderCell`](https://ant.design/components/table/#rowSelection) to custom render Table Checkbox.
+If you want to add Tooltip, please refer to this [demo](https://codesandbox.io/s/table-row-tooltip-v79j2v).